ibm-cloud-docs/openshift/openshift_secure.md

 ##OpenShift API server and etcd
 {: #apiserver}

-The OpenShift API server and etcd data store are the most vulnerable components that run in your OpenShift master.
+The OpenShift API server and etcd data store are the most sensitive components that run in your OpenShift master.
 If an unauthorized user or system gets access to your OpenShift API server, the user or system can change settings, manipulate, or take control of your cluster, which puts your cluster at risk for malicious attacks.
 {: shortdesc}

 To protect your OpenShift API server and etcd data store, you must secure and limit the access to your OpenShift API server for both human users and Kubernetes service accounts.